su-per-man/Pluralsight-Video-Downloader-2021/README.md

 This chrome extension was previously developed by [**vatz88**](https://github.com/vatz88).
 <br><br>
-The old extension stopped working because of the changes in entire Pluralsight strcuture.
+The old extension stopped working because of the changes in entire Pluralsight structure.
 Along with this there were some issues in that project.

 ## Installation